-To further assess the effectiveness of ForgeryGPT in exposing misinformation through its generated explanations, we conduct a human evaluation.
-We randomly select 100 forged samples from the testing set.
-Five participants are asked to judge the authenticity of each image (\textit{i.e.}, fake or real) and rate their confidence (\textit{i.e.}, stay the same, increase) both before and after reviewing the explanations provided by ForgeryGPT.
-As shown in Figure~\ref{fig:human_eval}: (1) 74\% of the images are correctly identified as forgeries by the users, indicating a certain degree of user discernment in detecting forged information; (2) For the samples initially misjudged as real, 81\% are subsequently identified as fake after reviewing ForgeryGPT's explanations, demonstrating its strong persuasive power; (3) For the samples initially identified as fake, the explanations from ForgeryGPT increase the users' confidence in their judgments by 65\%.
-Overall, these findings highlight the effectiveness of ForgeryGPT in generating explanations that enhance understanding and detection of image forgeries.
+To further evaluate the practical impact of ForgeryGPT in exposing misinformation through its generated explanations, we conduct a human evaluation on these 100 forged images from the testing set.
+Five participants are asked to determine the authenticity of each image (\textit{i.e.}, real or fake) and to indicate any change in their confidence level (\textit{i.e.}, stay the same or increase), both before and after reviewing ForgeryGPT’s explanations.
+As illustrated in Figure~\ref{fig:human_eval}: 1) 74\% of the images are correctly recognized as forgeries by the participants, reflecting a baseline level of discernment in identifying manipulated content; 2) Among the images initially misclassified as real, 81\% are subsequently correctly identified as fake after consulting ForgeryGPT’s explanations, demonstrating the model’s strong persuasive capability; 3) for the images initially identified as fake, the explanations further enhance the participants’ confidence in their judgments by 65\%.
+Overall, these findings highlight ForgeryGPT’s capability to generate explanations that not only improve human understanding but also strengthen confidence and accuracy in detecting image forgeries.